att-innovate/firework/README.md

 - going through the <a href="https://rocketboards.org/foswiki/Documentation/AlteraSoCWorkshopSeries">Altera SoC Workshop Series</a> training on software development for Altera SoCs and learning how to write Linux device drivers for *memory-mapped FPGA peripherals*
 - learning about the *FPGA-to-HPS*, *lightweight HPS-to-FPGA*, and *HPS-to-FPGA* interfaces that connect the Arria 10 SoC's <a href="https://www.altera.com/products/soc/portfolio/arria-10-soc/arria10-soc-hps.html">HPS</a> (~synonymous to ARM CPU) to soft IP (i.e., FPGA peripherals) residing in the FPGA fabric and the <a href="https://en.wikipedia.org/wiki/Address_space">address spaces</a> reserved for them.
 I also had to learn how one assigns addresses to FPGA components of a <a href="https://www.altera.com/products/design-software/fpga-design/quartus-prime/features/qts-platform-designer.html">Qsys system</a> such that the HPS could interact with them by reading/writing from/to these addresses
 - learning about the <a href="https://rocketboards.org/foswiki/Documentation/GSRDGhrd">Arria 10 GHRD</a>: fundamentally understanding its architecture, design files, Quartus Prime and Qsys projects, example FPGA peripherals and how they're accessed from Linux, and also realizing that the GHRD would be the starting point for my own *Qsys system design*
-- **one Intel online training in particular that put all the pieces together**, purposely omitted here
+- one Intel online training in particular that put all the pieces together, purposely omitted here
-- and finally, reading the <a href="https://github.com/att-innovate/firework/blob/master/resources/AMBA%20AXI%20and%20ACE%20Protocol%20Specification.pdf">AMBA AXI and ACE Protocol Specification</a> to learn about the *<a href="https://en.wikipedia.org/wiki/Bus_(computing)">bus protocol</a>* used by ARM-based SoCs and specifically, the signals that comprise *AXI4 interfaces* (the interface our hardware accelerator's top-level I/O ports would have to define)
+- and finally, reading the <a href="https://github.com/att-innovate/firework/blob/master/resources/AMBA%20AXI%20and%20ACE%20Protocol%20Specification.pdf">AMBA AXI and ACE Protocol Specification</a> to learn about the *<a href="https://en.wikipedia.org/wiki/Bus_(computing)">bus protocol</a>* used by ARM-based SoCs and specifically, the signals that comprise *<a href="https://www.xilinx.com/products/intellectual-property/axi.html#details">AXI4 interfaces</a>* (the interface our hardware accelerator's top-level I/O ports would have to define)

 The remainder of this section is broken down into three parts.
 First, I'll discuss the relevant Intel online training, examples, and other available resources that led to understanding how the hardware accelerator would fit into the larger Arria 10 SoC.
 I'll conclude this subsection by identifying the one course in particular that [put all the pieces together](README.md#putting-the-pieces-together), allowing me to begin designing the hardware accelerator.
 Next, I'll present the RTL design of the hardware accelerator and describe its architecture, various pipeline stages, and how it implements an AXI4 slave interface for communication with an ARM CPU.
 Finally, I'll walk you through using Quartus Prime, ModelSim-Intel FPGA, and Qsys to implement the hardware accelerator (using <a href="https://en.wikipedia.org/wiki/Verilog#Verilog_2001">Verilog</a> to capture the RTL design) and run gate-level simulations for functional verification.

 #### a.
 Relevant training, examples, and other online resources

 Let's take a look at the relevant training, examples, resources, etc. that were necessary prerequisites for designing our hardware accelerator, starting with Intel's online training.

+##### i.
+Intel FPGA (and other) online training

 The <a href="https://www.altera.com/support/training/curricula.html">Intel FPGA Technical Training</a> provides free online courses on almost every aspect of the FPGA design process and using their EDA tools at the various stages.
 Of the courses available, below are the ones that I found relevant for this project.
 Some provided necessary context on what we're trying to achieve, others were simply review material, and others I needed to understand how and when to use their EDA tools at the various stages of design.
 Go through them as necessary; if you're already familiar with a particular topic or tool, then feel free to skip the training.
 At a minimum, I recommend going through the bolded courses as a refresher on how to use Quartus Prime and Qsys.

-##### Intel FPGA (and other) online training

 (*Optional*) Background information on programmable logic and FPGAs
 - <a href="https://www.altera.com/support/training/course/odsw1005.html">Basics of Programmable Logic: History of Digital Logic Design</a>